MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-155-Exchange-Establishment-Standards-Other-Related-Standards-Under-Affordable-Care-Act/subpart-C-General-Functions-an-Exchange/section-155.210.md

 (v) Comply with the privacy and security standards adopted by the Exchange as required in accordance with § 155.260.

-(2) The Exchange must include an entity as described in paragraph (c)(2)(i) of this section and an entity from at least one of the other following categories for receipt of a Navigator grant:
+(2) The Exchange must include an entity from at least one of the following categories for receipt of a Navigator grant:

 (i) Community and consumer-focused nonprofit groups;